James-Frowen/james-frowen.github.io-v2/_posts/2017-09-28-trajectories-in-unity.md

     return Mathf.Clamp(angle, min, max);
 }
 ```
-*The angle may need to negative depending of the setup, in my case it is.*
+*The angle may need to be negative depending of the setup, in my case it is.*

 Moving on to the projectile itself.
 To make this work with the values we have already calculated we can use `rigidbody.velocity` when we launch the grenade and then leave Unity to deal with the rest.
 To calculate the velocity we can use the following